CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-profile.md

 // change this into your access token
 $api = new CopernicaRestApi("your-access-token");

+// declare the id of the profile that you want to edit
+$id = 1;

 // data to be sent to the api
 $data = array(
     "fields" => array(